Denji-Itoh/squadspawn-handbook/Handbook/02_How to Start.md

 But keep in mind; if you read it, you know everything about Ave.
 You know why things are the way they are.
 You may not be able to play the game the way a normal player can.
 If you only want to GM occasionally to give your usual GM a little break you can just make up your own characters or ask them what you are allowed to do without disturbing their ‘greater plan’.

 ### The Player Character
 As a player, you should choose races and classes that suit you.
-You can roleplay a racist extremist if you want to, or have a whole group of clowns patrol the lanes of Ave.
-But optimally you play a character with a lot of depth to them, that you enjoy playing and that can handle serious things happening around them.
+You can roleplay a slave trader if you want to, or have a whole group of clowns patrol the lanes of Ave.
+Optimally you play a character with a lot of depth to them, that you enjoy playing and that can handle serious things happening around them.
 You and your fellow players, you’re gonna be a team.
 The world is going to try and rip you all apart, and you must withstand that.
-Solo players usually get ripped apart by some part of Ave sooner or later.
+Solo players usually get taken out by some part of Ave sooner or later.
-That does not mean that you can’t play a secretly evil character that stabs the rest of the crew in the back sometime down the line, but if you don’t give your character reason or interest in being in a group travelling the lands of Ave, then you’ll find yourself troubled playing the game.
+That doesn't mean that you can’t play a secretly evil character that stabs the rest of the crew in the back sometime down the line, but if you don’t give your character reason or interest in being in a group travelling the lands of Ave, then you’ll find yourself troubled playing the game.
 So, long story short; play whatever you want, but keep in mind that this is at its core team-based, brutal and serious.
-If you play a class clown, the local tribe might not be too keen on your jokes.
+If you play a class clown, the local nomad tribe might not be too keen on your jokes.
 But, knowing that, feel free to be creative.

 ## Lore Summary
-Before startingto create your character, you should reach the first chapter of this handbook.
+Before starting to create your character, you should read the first chapter of this handbook.
 The following is only a quick summary of the world of Ave to help you create your character.
 NOTE: As this is alpha material, there might even be some new info here.
 - The world of Ave isn't huge.
 By car you can travel from the eastern to the western shore in 20 days with only minor complications and proper breaks for sleep.
 - Aside from the rough location of the shores, the land is changing rapidly and cannot be properly mapped out.
 - That is due to devastating *super-storms* the locals call *XXX*.
 After these storms deserts disappear and make room for forests, and mountains vanish to give place to giant lakes.